tytydraco/yessleep/out/We_are_sick_trust_me_there_isnt_a_cure.md

 As I examined the room, a wave of immense confusion snapped into my brain.
 I didn't have a clue where the hell I was.
 Process of elimination set in.
 There were white ceiling tiles, the smell of cleaning supplies.
 Jerking my arms I realized I was strapped down to a bed.

 I was in a hospital.
 But as to why I had no idea.
 I pulled as hard as I could to get my wrist out of the leather restraints.
 Finally I felt and heard my bones snap.
 No pain...
 I slowly slipped my hand out.
 I studied my hand.
-It was a pale clay color with vibrant purple veins strewn about within.
+It was a pale clay color with dark brown veins strewn about within.

 That doesn't seem right...
 Forcing my dislocated wrist back into position with the bed.
 I freed my other hand.